-Based on the Electric Power Sector Protocol's Table 5.1 excerpted above, EWEB is considered an "Other Generator", a "Transmission Company", a "Local Distribution Company" and a "Retail Provider".
+EWEB will begin reporting its internal emissions in alignment with The Climate Registry's Electric Power Sector Protocol in mid-2025.
+Based on the Electric Power Sector Protocol's Table 5.1 excerpted above, EWEB is considered a "Fossil Generator" for a small amount of natural gas combusted at an owned biomass facility, an "Other Generator", a "Transmission Company", a "Local Distribution Company" and a "Retail Provider".

 - The Climate Registry's Website - The Climate Registry's Protocol Documents page.
-Includes links to: - The Climate Registry's General Reporting Protocol - The Climate Registry's Local Government Operations Protocol - The Climate Registry's Electric Power Sector Protocol - The Climate Registry's Default Emissions Factors (updated annually)
+Includes links to: - The Climate Registry's General Reporting Protocol - o The Climate Registry's Local Government Operations Protocol - The Climate Registry's Electric Power Sector Protocol - The Climate Registry's Default Emissions Factors (updated annually)

 CDP, formerly called the Carbon Disclosure Project, is an environmental disclosure system that was created on behalf of investors to document environmental risks, opportunities, and leadership that could impact an organization's financial performance.
 It has expanded to government entities and now includes disclosures on climate, water, and forestry.
-As of March 2022, more than 680 financial institutions with US\$130+ trillion in assets call on nearly 10,400 companies to disclose environmental data through CDP.
-CDP's disclosure platform is in alignment with the Task Force on Climate-Related Financial Disclosures, launched in 2017.
 CDP's Climate questionnaire asks reporting entities to disclose its GHG emissions and asks which reporting protocol is being used for the disclosure process.
 Both WRI's GHG Protocol and The Climate Registry's General Reporting Protocols, among others, are accepted for this disclosure.
 Reporting entities receive scores on their disclosures, thus incentivizing action and driving change.
-CDP's website describes its formation and offerings as follows: